IsaacScript/isaacscript/docs/javascript-tutorial.md

 }
 ```

-After doing this, we will be able to call `InfinityTrueCoopInterface.AddCharacter(playerData)` successfully in our mod code.
+After doing this, we will be able to call `InfinityTrueCoopInterface.AddCharacter(playerData)` successfully in our code.

 <br />